FilipZajdel/avr-components/README.md

 # avr-components

-Modules used in building projects on AVR ATmega.
+Modules used for building projects on AVR ATmega.

 ## Overview
   [*externals*](https://github.com/FilipZajdel/avr-components/tree/master/externals) - includes modules for interfacing atmel mcu with other devices (DS18B20, HD44780 and Buttons) have been supported so far.